Hong I-chung: Youth era

-I-chung first played baseball when he was in elementary school, and later joined the famous Meiho Senior High School Baseball Team.
+Hong first played baseball when he was in elementary school, and later joined the famous Meiho Senior High School Baseball Team.

 Playing career

 Before the establishment of the Chinese Professional Baseball League, Hong joined the Brother Elephants team and stayed with the Elephants for 11 years.
-During these years, he won the Taiwan Series MVP, the Best Nine Award, a Gold Glove, and more.
+During these years, he won the Taiwan Series MVP, the Best Nine Award, a Gold Glove.
 However, after moving to Kaoping Fala of the Taiwan Major League, Hong was regarded as a traitor by the CPBL.
 After the merger of the two leagues, he did not return to the CPBL until 2004 when he became pitching coach for the La New Bears.

 Coaching career

-La New Bears/Lamigo Monkeys/Rakuten Monkeys
+La New Bears/Lamigo Monkeys

 In 2004, Hong became the pitching coach of the La New Bears and became the head coach in the same year after Takuji Ohta resigned from his job.
-Hong led La New to two consecutive championships in 2006-2007, both beating the Uni-President 7-Eleven Lions.
+Hong led La New to two consecutive championships in 2006-2007, both beating th e Uni-President 7-Eleven Lions.
 In 2009, due to some La New players being involved in a match fixing incident and poor performance in leading the team, Hong was sent down to manage the minor league team of the Bears, swapping with Tsai Rongzong who was in that position at the time.
 In 2010, he returned as the manager for the Bears after Tsai resigned from his job.

 After the Bears rebranded into the Lamigo Monkeys in 2011, in 2012, 2014, 2015, and 2017, Hong successfully won the Taiwan Series.
 The five championships Hong won officially surpassed the record of four championships won by former Lions head coach Lu Wen-sheng.
 On July 11, 2017, he led the Monkeys to defeat the Uni-President 7-Eleven Lions 4-2, becoming the manager with the most wins in CPBL history and the most wins coaching a single team.
 Hong then won the Taiwan Series in 2018 and 2019 to give Lamigo their three-peat.

 Fubon Guardians

-Hong switched teams in 2020 and managed the Fubon Guardians for 2 years.
+On December 6, 2019, Hong joined the Fubon Guardians as manager.

 TSG Hawks

 In 2023, Hong signed a three-year contract with the TSG Hawks, becoming their first manager.
-On May 15, 2024, the Hawks defeated the Rakuten Monkeys, earning Hong his 1,000th career managerial victory.
+On May 15, 2024, the Hawks defeated Hong's former team, the Rakuten Monkeys, earning Hong his 1,000th career managerial victory.

 International career

 I-Chung played for the Chinese Taipei national team at many tournaments, including the 1998 Summer Olympics, 2001 Baseball World Cup, and 2002 Asian Games.

 I-Chung became the manager the national team for the 2003 Baseball World Cup.
-He was fired after the team fared poorly at the 2008 Summer Olympics.
+He was fired after the team played poorly at the 2008 Summer Olympics.
 He later returned to the team, managing in the 2019 WBSC Premier12 tournament.